-TreeCard is a free top-up debit card that uses merchant transaction fees to plant trees.
-You can use it alongside your regular bank, so you don’t need to switch banks.
-It’s super simple to set up and use.
+Treecard will be a free debit card that uses merchant transaction fees to plant trees.
+You will be able to use it alongside your regular bank, so you wouldn’t need to switch banks.
+We aim to make it super simple to set up and use.
 We’ll have an app which lets you track your spending, split bills with friends and, most excitingly, you can monitor how many trees you have planted with your everyday payments.
 By using your debit card, you’ll grow your very own forest, and you can track your impact with the app.
-TreeCard also supports Apple Pay, Android Pay, and Samsung Pay, so you can use it as a virtual debit card.
+Treecard will also support Apple Pay, Android Pay, and Samsung Pay, so you can use it as a virtual debit card.

 Why do you think banking and FinTech needs to start tackling the climate crisis?

 We can’t live in a world where our pensions and our banks are continually investing in activities that destroy the planet.
 By starting from the ground up in the FinTech space with Treecard, we think we can help change that.
 Finance is the core of how we direct the economy and direct spending; if we can truly challenge the industry, we can start to effect significant positive change.

 How did you come up with the idea for Treecard?

 I’ve always been an Ecosia user at university, where I founded a FinTech startup that went well in terms of growth.
 I started wondering what Ecosia’s ethos could do to FinTech.
 I like the idea that everyday actions can be a force for environmental and social good.

 The trigger came from my mom, who has used Ecosia to plant 4,000 trees.
 She was like: “I wish I could attach Ecosia to my bank card so I could plant trees.”
 She was just saying it as a daydream, but I thought her dream was a genius idea.